andrew henderson menu

 • No crypto tax in Malta will be subjected to long-term capital gains

-• Crypto trading will be subjected to 0-35% of Business income tax, based on your income status and tax bracket
+• Crypto trading will be subjected to 0-35% of business income tax, based on your income status and tax bracket.

 Crypto trading is taxed in Malta because the government views crypto trades and day trading stocks similarly.

-That is why, here at Nomad Capitalist, we offer a comprehensive holistic strategy to take you where you are treated best.
+That is why, here at Nomad Capitalist, we offer a comprehensive, holistic strategy to take you where you are treated best.

-One of the best pieces of advice we give to our clients is to always keep their options open and consider more than one locality to gain the best tax-friendly experience while enjoying nomad freedom.
+One of the best pieces of advice we give to our clients is to always keep your options open and consider more than one locality to gain the best tax-friendly experience while enjoying nomad freedom.

-What are the Least Crypto-Friendly Countries in the World?
+The Least Crypto-Friendly Countries in the World

 1. China